Cloud vs. Traditional Mortgage Lending: A Cost-Benefit Analysis

 On-premise mortgage systems require local servers, physical file storage, and desktop-bound loan origination platforms.
 That setup carries four cost layers most lenders underestimate.

 Hardware and capital expenses.
 Servers, networking equipment, and storage devices require $50,000 to $200,000 in upfront capital depending on company size.
-That hardware depreciates within 3 to 5 years and needs replacement.
+That hardware depreciates within 3 to 5 years and needs full replacement.

 Staffing overhead.
 Dedicated IT staff to manage servers, apply patches, and troubleshoot outages costs $80,000 to $120,000 per employee annually.
 Smaller lenders often stretch one or two IT people across infrastructure, security, and help desk duties.